Sacramento Divorce Attorneys

 Family law is a unique subset in the legal space that focuses on what matters most in life: the people we love.
-At Boyd Law, our Sacramento family lawyers handle every aspect of this practice, from prenuptial agreements to the modification of child support cases.
+At Boyd Law, our Sacramento law offices handle every aspect of this practice, from prenuptial agreements to the modification of child support cases.
 We are with our clients at each step of every case, offering compassionate support and tireless legal assistance.

 Our clients include people from all walks of life.
 We work with families, divorcees, high net worth individuals, and people in the LGBTQ community, and our goal is to provide every client a sense of comfort and trust.
-When you face a family matter that requires legal advice, our Sacramento divorce attorneys and family law attorneys have the California legal expertise needed to reach a successful resolution.
+When you face a family matter that requires legal advice, our Sacramento divorce attorneys and family law attorneys at our law offices have the Northern California legal expertise needed to reach a successful resolution.

 Family law cases range from amicable settlements between spouses to complex property division and child custody cases.
 Every situation and case is different.
 Hence, there is no formulaic approach to a divorce settlement or child custody concerns.
 We look at the people in each case, what is important to them, and how we can make their lives a little easier.

 - Child support, custody, and visitation

 - Same sex marriage and domestic partner matters